arojunior/quick-tab-navigator/README.md

 # Quick Tab Navigator

-A Chrome extension that allows you to navigate through your tabs in the order you visited them, similar to IntelliJ's cursor position navigation.
+A Chrome extension that allows you to navigate through your tabs in the order you visited them, similar to VSCode's cursor position navigation.
 Uses `Option + Left/Right Arrow` by default.

 ## Features